lnccbrown/HSSM/docs/index.md

 ## Installation

 `hssm` is available through PyPI.
-You can install it with Pip via:
+You can install it with pip via:

 ```bash
 pip install hssm